UCSD-ECE16/ece16-wi2020-daftcube/doc/Lab5.md

 >
 > **Q. What are some failure modes of your frequency domain solution?**
 >
 > - **Incomplete Reading**: This issue is universal to our current methods of detecting a heartbeat.
 We assume that the sensor has a completely continuous reading of the data.
 If the subject removes his/her hand from the scanner, our algorithm does not know how to handle incomplete or discontinuous readings.
-> - **Inconsistent Reading**:
-> - **Inconsistent Frequency**:
+We also don't provide an avenue of a graceful termination; it just gives an incorrect result.
+> - **Inconsistent Reading**: If the subject does not maintain a stable and light pressure on the sensor with their finger, our readings can have a moving average that is too wild to filter properly.
+While we can filter it, it introduces a lot of noise that can interfere with our algorithm's ability to extract meaning from the data.
 > - **Reading where Low Frequency Supercedes High Frequency Even Though High Frequency is More Reflective**:
 >
 > **Q. Compare and contrast the two different algorithms.
 Which has a lower error?
 Which has a bias closer to 0?
 Do you see any signs of mean tracking in either algorithm?
 Use the correlation and difference plots to support your argument.**
+>
 > ![Image](fig/Lab5/NewVsOld.png)
 >
 > I do love me some tabulation.